my-th-os/KML/KML/README.txt

 Any feedback, more testing, bug reports and suggestions are very welcome.

 New Features
+• new vessel types plane and relay
-• send vessel to low kerbin orbit
+• reset docking on one-sided same vessel docking errors - thanks to schneida
-• send kerbal home to astronaut complex
-• show kerbal state and assigned vessel
-• select assigned vessel / part from kerbal
-• support renaming kerbals when assigned
-• deleting kerbals, including send home
-• deleting vessels, incl. send home all crew
-• search for nodes and attributes
-• insert nodes and attributes
-• rebuild part structure when repaired
+• report only crew assignment problems for kerbals from roster
-• tested with KSP 1.1.0
+• tested with KSP 1.2.2

 Features
 • open SFS and CRAFT files